-Don’t panic, there is good news!
+Don’t panic, there's good news!
 Each oil has a different temperature the breakdown process begins, called the smoke point.
-Avocado oil has the highest smoke point of cooking oils, from 470-500 degrees Fahrenheit, making it by far the safest oil for high heat cooking.
+Avocado oil has the highest smoke point of cooking oils, from 470-500°F, making it by far the safest oil for high heat cooking.
 Virgin oils are the least safe for cooking as they have an extremely low smoke point.
-For example, virgin avocado oil has a smoke point of 250 degrees Fahrenheit.
-(Need to buy before you fry?
-Find where to buy avocado oil here.)
+For example, virgin avocado oil has a smoke point of 250°F. (Need to buy before you fry?
+Find where to buy avocado oil here

 4. Great Taste